svakulenk0/IR_Ex1/README.md

 General knowledge about the system (e.g. what a tokenizer is, which stemmer have you used, how to change it, how to change the scoring function, what are the language-specific features).

-• All the source code must be uploaded on a public Git and the coordinators invited (lupu@ifs.tuwien.ac.at and lipani@ifs.tuwien.ac.at);

-• Prototypes are presented to the coordinator in one of the labs;

 • Final deadline is April 28th: upload a zipped file to TUWEL (report, source code, and corresponding executable jar file incl. all dependencies);

-• You must book a time on TUWEL for the presentation;

-• You present on your own notebook to the coordinator in the lab;

 • Lab locations are on TISS.